Cincinnati Child Support Attorneys

-Children have the right to receive financial as well as emotional support from their parents.
+Children have the right to receive financial and emotional support from their parents.
 Child support ensures that their financial needs are met and their standard of living is maintained following parental separation or divorce.
 Understanding how child support works is crucial, not only for the parents but, more importantly, for the child’s future.

 At Cathy R. Cook, Attorneys at Law, our child support lawyers advocate for your child’s rights and guide you through your obligations.
 Whether you’re a parent seeking to understand your child support responsibilities, secure a fair agreement, or modify an existing order, we can help.